-Retently makes it easier than ever to survey your customers and calculate your business’s Net Promoter Score.
+Retently makes it easier than ever to survey your customers and calculate your business’ Net Promoter Score.

-From generating feedback on new features, improvements and opportunities to learning more about what your customers think of your product, Retently gives you the ability to tap into NPS and improve your ability to attract and retain customers.
+From generating feedback on new features, improvements, and opportunities to learning more about what your customers think of your product, Retently gives you the ability to tap into the benefits of NPS and improve your ability to attract and retain customers.

 Sign up and start surveying your customers, subscribers, and users right away.